Cosmology Large Angular Scale Surveyor: Instrument

-Because water vapor in the atmosphere emits at microwave frequencies, CLASS will observe from a very dry and high-altitude site in the Andes Mountains on the edge of the Atacama Desert of Chile.
-Nearby sites have been chosen by other observatories for the same reason, including CBI, ASTE, Nanten, APEX, ALMA, ACT, and POLARBEAR.
+Because water vapor in the atmosphere emits at microwave frequencies, CLASS observes from a very dry and high-altitude site in the Andes Mountains on the edge of the Atacama Desert of Chile.
+Nearby sites have been chosen by other observatories for the same reason, including ACT, APEX, ALMA, ASTE, CBI, CCAT-prime, NANTEN2, POLARBEAR, Simons Observatory, and TAO.

 Current status and results

-CLASS is currently observing the sky in all four frequency bands.
+CLASS is currently observing the sky in four frequency bands.
 The CLASS 40 GHz telescope achieved first light on 8 May 2016 and began a roughly five-year survey in September 2016 after initial commissioning observations were complete.
-In early 2018, the first 90 GHz telescope was installed on the same mount as the 40 GHz telescope, achieving first light on 30 May 2018.
+In early 2018, a first 90 GHz telescope was installed on the same mount as the 40 GHz telescope, achieving first light on 30 May 2018.
 In 2019, the dual-frequency 150/220 GHz telescope was deployed, along with a second telescope mount, and achieved first light on 21 September 2019.

+CLASS has released results from the first five years of observations with the 40 GHz telescope, through mid-2022, and from observations with the 90 GHz telescope through 2024.
+CLASS has made the most sensitive maps covering approximately 74% of the sky at 40 GHz at angular scales of approximately 2° to 20°.
+These maps have been combined with those of the Wilkinson Microwave Anisotropy Probe (WMAP) satellite at a similar frequency to produce even more sensitive combined maps.
+CLASS maps at 90 GHz are comparable in sensitivity to those of the Planck Satellite at similar frequencies and have been used to place constraints on reionization, a first for a ground-based telescope.

 CLASS has made a first detection of circular polarization from the atmosphere at a frequency of 40 GHz, which is in agreement with models of atmospheric circular polarization due to Zeeman splitting of molecular oxygen in the presence of the Earth's magnetic field.
 The atmospheric circular polarization is smoothly-varying over the sky, allowing it to be separated from celestial circular polarization.
-This has allowed CLASS to constrain celestial circular polarization at 40 GHz to be less than 1 μK at angular scales of 5 degrees and less than 4 μK at angular scales around 1 degree.
+This has allowed CLASS to constrain celestial circular polarization at 40 GHz to be less than 0.1 μK at angular scales of 5 degrees and less than 1 μK at angular scales around 1 degree.
 This is an improvement upon previous limits on circular polarization in the CMB by more than a factor of 100.

+CLASS has also placed unique constraints on the disk-averaged microwave temperature of Venus, which is sensitive to the composition of the Venusian atmosphere.